Diese Seite ist Teil des Projektes

 Flaggen – Flags:

-Die Flagge bzw.
-Fahne von Äquatorial-Guinea, als Nationalflagge, mit drei horizontalen Streifen in Grün, Weiß und Rot, mit einem flachen blauen Dreieck am Mast – The flag of Equatorial Guinea, as the national flag, with three horizontal stripes in green, white and red, with a flat blue triangle at the hoist
+Flagge bzw.
+Fahne von Äquatorial‑Guinea, als Nationalflagge, Staatsflagge und Marineflagge, mit drei horizontalen Streifen in Grün, Weiß und Rot und einem flachen blauen Dreieck am Mast – The flag of Equatorial Guinea, as national flag, state flag and naval flag, with three horizontal stripes in green, white and red and a flat blue triangle at the hoist

 Seitenverhältnis – ratio = 2:3,